 Edith was awarded her late husband's Civil War pension.
 [C #2.566.112]

 As a widow, Edith resided at 329 National Highway in LaVale near Cumberland.
 During those years, her brother, Frank Lee Carl, served as city editor of the Cumberland Evening Times.
 She supported herself as a registered nurse and belonged to the St. Paul's Lutheran Church and the LaVale Homemakers Club.

 In June 1942, she presented a United States flag, measuring 5 feet by 9 feet, to Allegany County Commissioner James Orr to be raised at North Cumberland Park, at the corner of Valley and Furnace Streets.

-She was one of the few surviving Civil War widows still living in the early 1960s.
-Edith died at the age of 85 on Oct.
+Edith was one of the few surviving Civil War widows still living in the early 1960s.
+She died at the age of 85 on Oct.
 13, 1963 as a patient in Allegany County Infirmary in Rawlings.
 Burial was in Rose Hill Cemetery, with Rev. John F. Sammel officiating.
 Her obituary was published in the Evening Times, which named surviving nephews Urner G. Carl Jr. and S. Frantz Carl of LaVale and Mary Elizabeth Donovan of Washington.

 ~ Daughter Catherine Ann "Caty" Comp ~

 Daughter Catherine Ann "Caty" Comp (1831?- ? ) was born in about 1831.